TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 16.19.4.10 CONTINUING PHARMACY EDUCATION REQUIREMENTS:

 A. Continuing pharmacy education (CPE) shall include study in one or more of the general areas of socioeconomic and legal aspects of health care; the properties and actions of drugs and dosage forms; etiology; characteristics and therapeutics of the disease state, or such other subjects as the board may from time to time approve.
-Continuing pharmacy education approved in New Mexico shall be limited to programs and activities offered by the accreditation council for pharmacy education (ACPE), approved provider, programs or courses approved by other state boards of pharmacy and pharmacy law programs offered by the New Mexico board of pharmacy.
+Continuing pharmacy education approved in New Mexico shall be limited to programs and activities offered by the accreditation council for pharmacy education (ACPE), accredited provider, programs or courses approved by the board or other state boards of pharmacy and pharmacy law programs offered by the board.

 B. Continuing pharmacy education, certified as completed by an approved provider will be required of a registered pharmacist who applies for renewal of New Mexico registration as follows: 3.0 CEU (30 contact hours) every two years.
 Effective January 1, 2013, pharmacist and pharmacist clinician renewal applications shall document.